 Best Things To Do In Brisbane With Kids At Night Time

-On the weekends it’s sometimes nice to extend the bedtimes of Brisbane Kids and head out for some evening fun.
+On the weekends and school holidays, it can be nice to extend the bedtimes of Brisbane Kids and head out for some evening fun.
 It needn’t be expensive or a long trip but memories are made by the different and the unusual.

-There are so many things to do in Brisbane even at night when Brisbane Kids should be sleeping.
-Before you read this list, you might want to check out the Brisbane Kids calendar which will list any one-off night festivals and other popular Brisbane evening events
+There are so many things to do in Brisbane even at night when kids should be sleeping.
+Before you read this list, you might want to check out the Brisbane Kids calendar which will list any one-off night festivals and other popular Brisbane evening events near you.

-Bowling is a great family sport and bowling alleys even have bumpers they can put up to ensure your game is a successful one.
-Setting your Brisbane Kid up for success almost guarantees a tantrum-free outing, and you can sit back with a coffee and grab a hotdog for dinner.
-For older kids check bowling alleys for disco nights where bowling alleys will be alight with disco lights while pumping out disco tunes.
+Bowling is a fun family activity and most bowling alleys even have bumpers they can put up to ensure even the youngest children can knock down some pins.
+Setting your Brisbane Kid up for this kind of success almost guarantees a tantrum-free outing while you sit back with a coffee.
+For older kids check local bowling alleys for disco nights where bowling alleys will be alight with disco lights while pumping out disco tunes.

 Head up to Mt Coot-tha with some takeaway and eat it on the hill while you watch the sunset.
 If you can plan ahead, you might also like to go on a Saturday night when the Brisbane Astronomical Society is there with their telescopes and you can have the chance to look through a scope and check out the spectacular planets that surround us.
 (We list them on the Brisbane Kids calendar)

 Skating (Roller or Ice)

-Skating might feel out of your comfort zone but it is a whole lot of fun for the entire family and ensures some memory making bonding time.
+Skating might feel out of your comfort zone but it is a whole lot of fun for the entire family and ensures some memory-making bonding time.
 There are roller skating rinks dotted throughout Brisbane and Iceworld at Boondall and Acacia Ridge.
 You can generally hire skates at each venue and most offer refreshments and hot meals.

 South Bank and Hot Chocolate